Gayathiri94/AMAZON-PRODUCT-PERFORMANCE-ANALYSIS/README.md

 Objective: performance analysis of Amazon products based on ratings, rating count, and brand.

-Data Source: Data was gathered using API integration from Amazon and cleaned/preprocessed in Jupyter.
+Data Source: Data was gathered using API integration from Kaggle and cleaned/preprocessed in Jupyter.

 Data Overview:
 1. Number of products: 1465